- Written by Dr.Mehmet Demircioglu

 Jet lag and poor sleep can make blood pressure readings less predictable, especially if you are already anxious, dehydrated, affected by too much caffeine, or sensitive to travel stress.
 A single elevated reading does not define your usual baseline, but repeated very high readings cannot be ignored before an elective procedure.
 Blood pressure is not a cosmetic detail.

 If an arrival day reading is high, the useful next step is not checking it again and again in panic.
 Sit quietly, empty the bladder, avoid extra caffeine or nicotine, and let the team repeat the measurement properly.
-A calmer repeat reading gives better information than a rushed number taken while you are still carrying luggage or stressed from the transfer.
+A rested repeat reading gives better information than a rushed number taken while you are carrying luggage or stressed from the transfer.

 Landing the night before surgery